 What motivated you to come along today?

-Thinking about a difficult time you've experienced, this could be your experience of a mental health problem, a life event such as a bereavement, relationship breakdown or a challenging time at home or work.
+Think about a difficult time you've experienced.
+This could be your experience of a mental health problem, a life event such as a bereavement, a relationship breakdown or a challenging time at home or work.

 Did you tell anyone how you were feeling?
 What was their reaction?

 What concerns did you have about sharing how you felt?

-Note that and according to the discool What helped you the most at that time?
+What helped you the most at that time?

 Since this experience what do you do differently to look after yourself and those around you?